achtzig20/puris/docs/user/User_Guide.md

 - Effect (same as the related notifications)
 - Status (this field is automatically pre-selected with the `Open` option)

-The Partner field only provides options for partners that aren't linked to any of the related notifications.
+The Partner field only provides options for partners that aren't linked to any of the related or any of the existing outgoing notifications.
 This creates another entry in the existing table.

-#### Forward notification modal
+### Forward notification modal

 ![Forward notification modal](img/notification_forward.png)

 ## Import

 An Admin can upload data in this page.
+Once the file is uploaded, all existing data for that type will be replaced by the newly uploaded data.
 They can click and download one of pre-existing template files listed on the page:

 - delivery-template.xlsx
 - demand-template.xlsx